Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Introduction

-Radio-guided surgery (RGS), including intraoperative techniques such as sentinel lymph node biopsy (SLNB) and radioguided occult lesion localization (ROLL), is a widely adopted approach, particularly in the surgical management of breast cancer and cutaneous melanoma.~\citep{RGS-breast-cancer, Mariani811}.
-Despite the availability of well-established alternatives to RGS (such as Fluorescence-Guided Surgery (FGS) or Ultrasound-Guided Surgery), the preoperative administration of radio-labeled nanocolloids remains one of the most widely used techniques for intraoperative localization of oncological lesions.
-This is due to the extensive range of gamma rays in living tissues, which allows for the direct detection and localization of activity hot-spots from outside the patient's body~\citep{RGS-breast-cancer, Mariani811, Arabi_2024}.
+Radio-guided surgery (RGS), including intraoperative techniques, such as sentinel lymph node biopsy (SLNB) and radioguided occult lesion localization (ROLL), is a widely adopted approach, particularly in the surgical management of breast cancer and cutaneous melanoma.~\cite{RGS-breast-cancer, Mariani811}.
+Despite the availability of well-established alternatives to RGS (such as Fluorescence-Guided Surgery (FGS) or Ultrasound-Guided Surgery), the preoperative administration of radio-labeled molecules remains one of the most widely used techniques for intraoperative localization of oncological lesions.
+This is due to the large mean free path of gamma rays in living tissues, which allows for the direct detection and localization of activity hot-spots from outside the patient's body~\cite{RGS-breast-cancer, Mariani811, Arabi_2024}.

-The state-of-the-art practice in SLNB and ROLL is based on 1D probes to localize lesions or sentinel lymph nodes (SLNs)~\citep{Farnworth2023}.
-Although this approach has been proven reliable by clinically comparing preoperative lymphoscintigraphies with the number of SLNs localized through a probe-based search, probes still have some disadvantages.
-For this reason, an increasing number of 2D Intraoperative Gamma Cameras (IGCs), also known as Small Field of View (SFOV) gamma cameras, have been developed in the last decades~\citep{Stoffels2012, Massari2018}.
-This trend has been thoroughly studied in recent years, thanks to the comprehensive reviews in the field of IGCs, such as~\citep{Tsuchimochi_2013} and a more recent follow-up~\citep{Farnworth2023}.
-The main advantages of cameras are their imaging capabilities, which allow surgeons to localize hot spots near the "blast zone" (radiotracer injection site) and provide a method to verify post-excision images to ensure that the target lymph node or lesion was entirely resected~\citep{Hellingman_2016, Paredes2008}.
-Additionally, imaging is intuitive and does not require the specific and lengthy training needed to become proficient with 1D probes.
-It has also been shown that 2D imaging of oncological lesions can reduce surgery duration, as it facilitates the localization of target tissues more quickly~\citep{Hellingman_2016, soluri2006}.
+The state-of-the-art practice in SLNB and ROLL is based on radiation-counting probes to localize lesions or sentinel lymph nodes (SLNs)~\cite{Tsuchimochi_2013, Farnworth2023}.
+Although this approach has been proven reliable by clinically comparing preoperative lymphoscintigraphies with the number of SLNs localized through a probe-based search, probes still inherently bear a number of drawbacks.
+To address this shortcoming, an increasing number of 2D Intraoperative Gamma Cameras (IGCs), also known as Small Field-of-View (SFOV) gamma cameras, have been developed in the last two decades~\cite{Stoffels2012, Massari2018}.
+This trend has been thoroughly studied in recent years, thanks to the comprehensive reviews in the field of IGCs, such as~\cite{Tsuchimochi_2013} and a more recent follow-up~\cite{Farnworth2023}.
+The main advantages of these cameras are their imaging capabilities, which allow surgeons to localize hot spots near the "blast zone" (radiotracer injection site) and to provide a method to verify post-excision images to ensure that the target lymph node or lesion was entirely resected~\cite{Hellingman_2016, Paredes2008}.
+Additionally, imaging is intuitive and does not require the specific and lengthy training needed to become proficient with probes.
+It has also been shown that 2D imaging of oncological lesions can reduce surgery duration, as it facilitates the localization of target tissues more quickly~\cite{Hellingman_2016, soluri2006}.